 “No, last night we sorted everything out”, she said, “This is a record, actually.
 Usually, we do not talk to each other for two weeks after an argument, but this time it took us a day to talk it over”.

 I thought about my arguments with Gal.
 Having a serious argument once every two months that lasts a whole day seemed like a bargain to me.
-Just last week, Gal and I had a big one, and I was upset with everything he said.
+Just last week, Gal and I had a big one, and everything he said had upset me.
 This gave me an idea.

 “When were you supposed to get your period?”, I asked Meg and she paused for a second and leaned back in her chair.
 We said nothing for a while, but I could see her brain processing my question (well, I could not see, but I am a visual person, so I imagine things).